justinharringa/jenkins-world-2016/README.md

 # Keynote

+### Fabric8
-Fabric8 - RedHat led initiative for Jenkins Pipelines, Kubernetes, Docker
+RedHat led initiative for Jenkins Pipelines, Kubernetes, Docker

+### Project Voltron
+New plugin site to make it easier to find plugins
+* Has categories
+* Elasticsearch instead of using page find
+* Better layout